Health & Well-Being

 • Healthy attitudes about one’s strengths and weaknesses

-• Learning and maintaining productive communication skills
+• Learning and maintaining effective communication skills

 1. Something to do.

-2. Someone to love and who loves you.
+2. Someone to love — and who loves you.

 3. Something to hope for.

-4. Something (or someone) to believe in.
+4. Something, or someone, to believe in.

 2. Do something that makes you move.